Skip to Content

 Repeat the same process with the pilot hole, countersink bit, and pocket screws as before.

-First, get one side from the previous step and lay it perpendicular on a flat surface.
+Get one side from the previous step and lay it perpendicular on flat surface.

 Next, place glue on each one end of the ‘inside runner’ and place it on the side as shown in the picture below.

-Then, use a speed square or L square to make sure the ‘inside runners’ are perpendicular to the side.
+Then, use a speed square or L square to make sure the inside support pieces are perpendicular to the side.

 Cabinet Carcass Inside Sides